Free Consultation: (212) 226-6662Tap to Call This Lawyer

 Legal Answers

-If you still wish to consult with an attorney, you can find many excellent malpractice attorneys using the Find a Lawyer tab on the JUSTIA homepage.
-Almost all of them offer free initial consultations.
+With regard to legal action against the nursing home itself, get copies of her medical records and speak with an experienced personal injury attorney.
+You can find many excellent attorneys using the Find a Lawyer tab on the JUSTIA homepage.
+Almost all of them work on a contingency fee basis and charge no fee for an initial consultation.

 View More Answers